sratatata/dojo/2017/webstore/README.md

 [draw.io link](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=webstore-firstdata.xml#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fsratatata%2Fdojo%2Fweb_store_first_data%2F2017%2Fwebstore%2Fdocs-statics%2Fwebstore-firstdata.xml)

 Products contains it's price.
-Cart has it's id which in this example is session_id, and one to many relation to product.
+Cart has it's id which in this example is session_id, and many to many relation to product.
+I've introduced association table which contains amount of products.
 Price is copied to the cart in case price could be changed, we would like to avoid changes in already realized orders or existing carts.